jfut/ganeti-rpm/doc/update-rhel-2.15-to-2.16.md

 Configuration successfully upgraded to version 2.16.1.
 ```

-- Restore an old configuration
+- Restore an old configuration and downgrade Ganeti

-You can restore an old configuration from a backup file.
+You can restore an old configuration from a backup file and downgrade Ganeti.

 ```
 # on all nodes